kristopherbullinger/redfield/wireformat_specification.md

 ### Messages
 A message is a group of key- or tag-value pairs.
 #### Redfield
-Messages are encoded with a u32 indicating the length of the entire message, followed by a zero or more key-value pairs.
+Messages are encoded with an unsigned integer indicating the number of tag-value pairs in the entire message, followed by a zero or more key-value pairs.
+The number of tag-value pairs is indicated with a 1- or 2-byte integer depending on the wire type.
+Refer to the table at the top of this document.
 #### JSON
 Messages are represented as JSON objects.
 The message field names as strings are used as the object keys.

 ### OneOfs
 A OneOf is a type which can be exactly one of the types in the definition.
-It is encoded like a message with one field.
-It is considered an error if zero or more than one tag-value pairs are present during decoding.
 ```
 // assume existence of other items named Cat, Dog, and Fish...
 oneof Pet {